vitch/nakeditchyfeet/src/content/blog/ecuador/around-the-galapagos/index.md

 </div>

-Further along we reached a playing ground for fur seals who used tunnelled sea caves as reverse slides showing up at the surface of the water inside holes in the rock, before being taken away again by the ocean.
-Others simply twirled and played with each other in the rise and fall of the waves inside cave pools while we watched from above as if looking into a well.
-But the best, was to watch them surf.
-You could see their bodies riding inside the glassy wave and it looked perfect, again and again.
+As we walked further along the coast we reached a playground for fur seals.
+Here they had fun using the tunneling between sea caves as reverse slides, the surfacing and sinking inside water holes with every wave.
+Others simply twirled and played with each other in the rise and fall of the waves inside open top cave pools while we watched from above like into a well.
+But the best, was to watch them surf the powerful green waves, watching their bodies gliding inside through the glassy water, perfect, again and again.
 They must have been having so much fun.

 Day four topped it all.
-Not only we had some very special encounters with fur seals swimming so close up by us and being able to look into their big round eyes, but we also saw Galapagos Penguins as they soaked the sun, as would the northernmost penguins in the world.
+Not only we had some very special encounters with fur seals who allowed us so close up that we were able to look into their big round eyes, and see through them into their seal soul, but we got to see Galapagos Penguins resting and soaking the sun, as would the northernmost penguins in the world.
+Tiny little birds who swim faster than fish.

 We didn't think it could get any better.
 Maybe if we had seen Giant tortoises on our afternoon hike in Tagus Cove, but the huge Galapagos (after who the islands were named after) are not only shy but very endangered and hide deep inland these days.
-Still, we had a stunning walk with moonscape panorama views of the interior of the island and the cove where the Beagle anchored waiting for us with some mojitos.
+Still, we had a stunning walk with moonscape panorama views of the interior of the island and the cove where the Beagle was anchored with mojitos waiting for us.

-The rest of the week brought more barren lava fields, ladie's-finger-banana cactus, snotty iguanas, colouful footed boobies, inflated frigates, lots of hungry sea turtles and we got in a swim with the penguins.
+The rest of the week brought more barren lava fields, ladie's-finger-banana cactus, snotty iguanas, colouful footed boobies, inflated frigates, lots of hungry sea turtles and we finnaly got to swim with the penguins.
 These fast swimmers were incredible to watch as they chased their lunch and changed course so suddenly that it would have been hilarious to watch this bunch of snorkellers attempting to keep up with them.

 ![?](penguin-1.jpg)

 The snorkelling in the Galapagos is in a league of its own.
-It can't be compared to anywhere on earth because nowhere else can be found these unique creatures.
+It can't be compared to anywhere on earth as far as we've seen, because nowhere else can deliver the close encounters with the wildlife.
 The coral is pretty much non-existent, the visibility is poor most of the time, but when it comes to getting up close and being able to interact with these animals, observing them for as long as you like, it is unrivalled.

 The Beagle ran on motor for most of the week but the wind picked up a couple of times and the sails went up, it was a beautiful very slow sight.
 We sailed across the equator line twice, first time chasing huge Giant Mola Molas and the second time we were treated to a swim at zero degrees latitude.